 More Alarming Findings

-In addition to the data cited above, the recent study also revealed the following about teens who attend school where drugs and gang activity
+In addition to the data cited above, the recent study also revealed the following about teens who attend a school where drugs and gang activity

 - They are five times more likely to use marijuana.